 Homemade yogurt?
 Oh, YES you can!
-All you need is four simple ingredients, an Instant Pot, and a little patience to make this Easy Instant Pot Vanilla Yogurt.
-Thick, creamy, and so delicious and simple, you will want to make this yogurt again and again!
+All you need is four simple ingredients, an Instant Pot, and a little patience to make this Easy Instant Pot Vanilla Yogurt that’s thick, creamy, and so delicious and simple, you will want to make it again and again!

 You can find recipes all over the place for making yogurt this way – I certainly didn’t come up with it – but it’s so good that I just had to share it here for any Instant Potters out there who might not know about it or who might want to give it a try.